publiccodenet/about/activities/staff-management/offboarding.md

 If the employee agrees to the terms and has no further questions, offboarding takes place as follows:

-* All belongings of the foundations are returned or you have made an arrangement with your manager whether you can keep it or pay to keep these items
+* All belongings of the Foundation for Public Code are returned or you have made an arrangement with your manager whether you can keep it or pay to keep these items
 * In case of your own device you will delete information that is either marked as SECRET or confidential
 * Let people in the open source communities you worked with your are leaving
 * Have a debrief with one of the directors